kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 instructions are distributed between the following three files:

 ```
-$ ls -1 example/
+$ ls -l example/
-cloud-config		#cloud-init configuration for virt-customize
+cloud-config    # cloud-init configuration for virt-customize
-image-url		#download URL of the base image
+image-url       # download URL of the base image
-image-url-aarch64	#download URL of the base image for aarch64
+image-url-arm64 # download URL of the base image for Arm64
-os-variant		#operating system variant (for example fedora32)
+os-variant      # operating system variant (for example fedora32)
 ```

 To create a completely new containerdisk, best copy the `example` folder and